scala/scala-lang/blog/_posts/2022-11-15-gsoc-report.md

 The project will be especially interesting for Scala educators.
 For experienced and novice programmers alike, it's important to quickly get feedback on what your code is doing – this is how we learn.
 Even more so it is important for people who have just started their journey in programming.
 Having a visual feedback you can play with is a great feature that can be used to teach Scala to newcomers.

-The final report for this project is available [here](https://static.mikail-khan.com/gsoc-report/).
+See the [final report for this project](https://static.mikail-khan.com/gsoc-report/) for more information.

 ## Towards Scala 3 support for Scalafix `ExplicitResultTypes`: cross-compiling to Scala 3
 Scalafix is a linting and rewriting tool for Scala codebases. `ExplicitResultTypes` is one of the built-in rules, which inserts type annotations for inferred public members.